anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 ### Talks

+#### <a name="realworld"></a>_From Hello World to Real World: Building a Container Platform for 2017_ <span style="font-size: smaller">- [Bill Maxwell](#billm) & [Shannon Williams](#shannonw)</span>

+Containers are lightweight, portable and easy to orchestrate, so the enthusiasm for running applications in them is understandable.
+Once you get past the "hello world" moment of deploying a single container app, though, you quickly realize that running complex apps using containers in production takes a little more work.

+Bill and Shannon will walk through building a production-grade container environment from the ground up: from the first deployment of a container, through considerations for building a registry, to introducing container monitoring and logging and plugging containers into your existing CI/CD.
+They'll look at the transition from scripting and automation tools to orchestration with Kubernetes, Mesos or Swarm, and how service discovery and application templates quickly become key elements to deploying complex applications.

+The journey will continue on to container storage, networking, load balancing and config injection, as well as how to manage secrets, define access control policies, and provide visibility and control for your new containerized applications.
+Along the way, Bill and Shannon will be demonstrating different tools, talking about some of the issues you'll run into, and discussing lessons the community has learned about production-grade container environments so far.

 #### <a name="tsuru"></a>_Growing Up With Docker: How Docker and Tsuru Have Evolved_ <span style="font-size: smaller">- [Francisco Souza](#franciscos)</span>

 With so many people now using Docker, it's easy to forget that the project is not that old and has come a long way since "that" presentation at PyCon, back in 2013.
 Tsuru, an open-source PaaS, started a year before Docker and, as a very early adopter, has followed the evolution of the Docker platform every step of the way.